Five Generations at One Table in the Loire Valley

-For one Swiss family celebration in the Loire Valley, the challenge was not to fill the days.
-It was to bring five generations to the same table, and leave enough space for each of them to enjoy being there.
+For one Swiss family planning a luxury family reunion in the Loire Valley, the challenge was not to fill the days.
+It was to bring five generations to the same table — and leave enough space for each of them to enjoy being there.

 Three siblings with their spouses.
 Their parents.
 The younger generation.
 Children.
 Grandchildren.
 And the family elder, ninety-one years old, travelling with her companion.
 That alone made the celebration rare.
 It also made it delicate.